franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Find out if using match case in filters.py  get_contact_in_chat_tag() function is faster than if-else statements
 - Reconsider the exceptions.py file. (check last Gemini chat and rework the Exceptions logic.)
 - **OPTIMIZE REQUESTS**:
   - Re think if consumers should create contacts or create another consumer for that (i don't think so).....